What is APDS?

 SUSPECTING APDS

-Recognize the atypical immune symptoms that may indicate APDS
+Recognize atypical immune symptoms that may indicate APDS3,5,13-15

 Children with APDS may present with symptoms differently.